Deep Scan in Greadme: 190+ Parameter Website Audit

 How common: Found on roughly 60% of scanned pages

-The impact: CSS and JavaScript files that block the initial render delay when users first see content.
-This directly impacts FCP and LCP metrics.
+The impact: CSS and JS that block initial render delay first paint, hurting FCP and LCP.

-The fix: Inline critical CSS, defer non-essential JavaScript, and use async loading for third-party scripts.
+The fix: Inline critical CSS, defer non-essential JS, async-load third-party scripts.

 Accessibility: Missing Alt Text